lydell/tiny-decoders/README.md

 This is a handy type alias for decoder functions.

-Note that simple decoders that do not take an optional `errors` array are also allowed by the above defintion:
+Note that simple decoders that do not take an optional `errors` array are also allowed by the above definition:

 ```ts
 (value: unknown) => T;